Cloud-Integration-2021/docs/README.md

 ## Lab1 - Java API Rest
 Using Spring boot, Hibernate and JPA with PostgreSQL, Swagger

 CRUD operations on movies.
-With CircuitBreaker, Retry and Timeout
+With CircuitBreaker, Retry and Timeout.

+Each version has a different integration test.
+No unit test decause we used JPA default repository.

+------Integration, building image, pushing image to registry are done with CI.

 There are two version of this API:

+### V1
-- V1: Using CircuitBreaker, Retry, TimeLimiter with annotations.
-All endpoints disposes of a circuit breaker, retry and only *getAll* and *getById* has TimeLimiter. </br>
+Using CircuitBreaker, Retry, TimeLimiter with annotations.
+All endpoints disposes of a circuit breaker, retry and only *getAll* and *getById* has TimeLimiter.

-Due to TimeLimiter integration tests needs to be asynchronous. </br>
+Due to TimeLimiter integration tests needs to be asynchronous.

 So in fact, Spring root all traffic to service B. If service B is down, the circuit breaker will open.
 And request will be sent to himself.

+### V2

-- V2: Using CircuitBreaker as we saw in *spring-boot-sample*.
-So all crud operations are managed by Spring boot with no circuitbreaker. </br>
+Using CircuitBreaker as we saw in *spring-boot-sample*.
+So all crud operations are managed by Spring boot with no circuitbreaker.

-Only *getAll* and *getById* are managed by CircuitBreaker : all informations from Movie using JPA repository, but actors list will be managed by service B. </br> If service B is down, the circuit breaker will open.
+Only *getAll* and *getById* are managed by CircuitBreaker : all informations from Movie using JPA repository, but actors list will be managed by service B.

+If service B is down, the circuit breaker will open.
 And request will be sent to himself with default list of actors.

-Each version has a different integration test.
-No unit test due to using JPA default repository.

-Integration, building image, pushing image to registry are done with CI.

 ## Lab2 - Golang API Rest
 Using Gin framework, Gorm with PostgreSQL